 Summer High School Teacher Training Program Learn More.

-Successful completion of our Summer Teacher Training Program culminates in a Waldorf Teaching Diploma (with a concentration in either Early Childhood, Elementary Education, or Secondary Education).
-An M.A. option is available*.
+Successful completion of our Waldorf Teacher Education Program culminates in a Waldorf Teaching Diploma (with a specialization in Early Childhood, Grades, or High School Education).
+An MA Degree in Education with Waldorf Concentration option is available*.

-Astrid Schmitt-Stegmann, MA, directs the Summer Foundation Courses and the Summer Teacher Education Program for the Grades at Rudolf Steiner College.
+Astrid Schmitt-Stegmann, MA, directs the Summer Foundation Courses and the Summer Modality for Grades Teacher Education at Rudolf Steiner College.
 Recognized internationally as a leading Waldorf educator, she lectures and mentors teachers in Waldorf schools in the United States, as well as in Germany, Russia, Thailand, and the Philippines.

-Lauren R. Hickman, MA, directs the Summer Teacher Training Program for Early Childhood, and she is the Early Childhood Department Chair.
+Lauren R. Hickman, MA, directs the Waldorf Early Childhood Education at RSC.
 Lauren is a passionate advocate for young children and their families.
 She holds a M.A. in Education from Touro University, an Early Childhood Teaching Diploma from Rudolf Steiner College, a B.A. in International Relations from U.C.
 Davis and an A.A .in Chemistry from American River College.
 An alumna of the Sacramento Waldorf School, she has been a Waldorf Educator for over nineteen years, as a Parent-Infant, Parent-Child, Nursery and Kindergarten Teacher.
 She is a former Waldorf school administrator and has served on several non-profit boards.
 Lauren is an early childhood mentor and a Licensed Preschool Director.
 One of Lauren's particular interests is bringing Waldorf education into everyday life, by teaching parenting classes to homeless mothers, working with at risk families and by bringing festivals, puppetry and storytelling to the greater community.